Practice Professor of Law; Director, Transnational Legal Clinic

-Sarah Paoletti directs the Transnational Legal Clinic, the law school’s international human rights and immigration clinic.
-Students enrolled in the clinic represent individual and organizational clients in a myriad of cases and projects that require them to grapple with international and comparative legal norms in settings that cut across borders, legal systems, cultures, and languages.
+Sarah Paoletti founded and directs the Transnational Legal Clinic, the law school’s international human rights and immigration clinic.
+Students enrolled in the clinic grapple with international and comparative legal norms, working across borders, legal systems, cultures, and languages, representing individuals in immigration proceedings, and advocating on behalf of and in collaboration with organizations and individuals before the Inter-American Commission on Human Rights, the UN, and other fora.

 - Global Human Rights